 - Green financing

-Our Green Bond framework in order to finance projects that contribute to a reduced environmental impact, primarily to green and energy-efficient buildings with environmental certification.
+Our Green Bond framework has the purpose to finance projects that contribute to a reduced environmental impact, primarily to green and energy-efficient buildings with environmental certification.
 We also invest in renewable energy and energy efficiency improvement measures.

 Sustainable development goals